Blyth Academy Online FAQs

 How does my completed course get on my transcript?

-We will send an official hard copy of your report card to your home school once it has been completed; they will put the completed course on your transcript for you.
-Please note we cannot produce transcripts for students unless they are full-time Blyth Academy Online students; only home schools can produce transcripts.
+We will send an official hard copy of your report card to your home school once it has been completed; they will record the completed course on your transcript.

 When will I receive my final grade?

-Your teacher will grade your exam and submit your final grade to the Blyth Academy Online office approximately four days after the exam is written (this can vary depending on how much work has been submitted by the student toward the end of the course).
-The report card will then be generated and processed by our Records Team within 2 business days.
+Teachers will grade the final exam and submit the final grade information to the BAO office within 5 business days of the exam being written (this can vary depending on how much work has been submitted by the student toward the end of the course).
+The report card will then be generated and processed within 5 business days by the BAO Records Department.
 Report cards will be mailed by standard mail via Canada Post to the student’s home school.
 Students should anticipate the mailing time may take up to 1-2 weeks.
-Students will receive digital copies of their report cards by email (not by physical mail).
+Students will receive digital copies of their report cards by email (not by physical mail) within 10 business days of completing their course.

 How does my grade get to OUAC or OCAS?

-We will send your grade to OUAC and/or OCAS once you provide us with your OUAC/OCAS number via the Post-Secondary Transmission Form found in your course.
-You must also complete up to the mid-point
+We will send your midterm and final grades to OUAC and/or OCAS once you provide us with your OUAC/OCAS number via the Post-Secondary Transmission Form found in your course.

 What are the hardware and software requirements?